bignosethethird/af-ZA_joomla_lang/README.md

 HEAD detached at 3.9.5
 ```

 We have now successfully checked out the right code.
-Generally, should you ever want to develop any new PHP code against the code that relates to this tag, it is good practice to create branch:
+Generally, should you ever want to develop any new PHP code against the code that relates to this tag, it is good practice to create a branch:

 ```bash
 $ git branch '3.9.5-dev'            # branch code